Updated August 16, 2023

 CEILING Function (Table of Contents)

-In simple terms, you are providing both number and significance number and you are asking the excel to round up the given to the nearest multiple of given significance number.
+In simple terms, you provide both number and significance numbers and ask Excel to round up the given to the nearest multiple of the given significance number.

-If you multiply 8 with 3 the resulting number is 24.
-The supplied number is 22 what is the nearest multiple numbers of 8.
+If you multiply 8 by 3, the resulting number is 24.
+The supplied number is 22, and the nearest multiple numbers of 8.

 8 * 1 = 8 (Not nearest to 22)

 8 * 2 = 16 (Not nearest to 22)

 8 * 4 = 32 (Too far from 22)

 So CEILING function returns the nearest multiple of the significant number to the nearest supplied number.

 CEILING Formula in Excel:

 The Formula for the CEILING function is as follows: